NimWithA/nimwitha/README.md

 Here’s a sneak peek at some of the projects I've been working on:

 - **Catelligence:** Meet my multi-functional AI bot!
-[Catelligence](https://t.me/CatelligenceBot) is designed to generate images, create text, and much more.
+Developed in collaboration with my talented friend [@mtalaeii](https://github.com/mtalaeii), Catelligence is designed to generate images, create text, and much more.
+You can check it out [here](https://t.me/CatelligenceBot)!
 It’s a fun and innovative way to explore the power of AI while having a great time.
 Whether you need a creative image or some inspiring text, Catelligence has got you covered!

 ## Skills & Technologies 💻